Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Preliminaries

 \section{Preliminaries}

 Any unusual graph notation is limited to specific sections and therefore introduced where it is used.
 We use first-order logic over labeled and unlabeled graphs.
 An unlabeled graph is a relational structure with a binary edge relation.
-A labeled graph may additionally have vertex labels (or colors), represented by unary relations.
+A labeled graph may additionally have labels (or colors) on vertices or edges, represented by additional unary and binary relations.
+The length of a formula \(\phi\) is denoted by \(|\phi|\).
+For a formula \(\phi(x,y)\) and graph $G$, the \emph{interpretation} of $G$ under $\phi$, denoted by $I_\phi(G)$, is the undirected unlabeled graph with vertex set $V(G)$ and edge set $\{ uv \mid u,v \in V(G), u \neq v, G \models \phi(u,v) \lor \phi(v,u) \}$.